STEPHANIE FOWLER, BSc (HONS), Dip ITEC, RCST

-Stephanie Fowler first began learning martial arts in 1992 at the age of 17.
-After initially trying Kung Fu, and a few other other martial-art styles, she found Tai Chi Chuan a year later, in 1993.
-She has been practising Tai Chi Chuan ever since, and has been registered as an instructor with the Tai Chi Union Of Great Britain since 2002.
-She began her training in Yang-style Tai Chi, then moved to Chen-style Tai Chi in 2001, which is now her primary practice.
+My martial arts training began in 1992 at the age of 17.
+After starting with Kung Fu and a few other other martial-art styles, I found Tai Chi Chuan in 1993 and have been practising it ever since.
+I became a registered instructor with the Tai Chi Union Of Great Britain in 2002.
+While my training began in Yang-style Tai Chi, I moved to Chen-style Tai Chi in 2001, which is now my main practice.

-Stephanie has trained with many top masters from all over the world, including her current teacher Master Wang Haijun.
-She is constantly seeking to further her own practice, which tends to take her to China at least once a year, to train with masters including the current Chen-style lineage holder Grandmaster Chen Zhenglei and 12th-generation successor of Chen-style Tai Chi Master Fu Nengbin.
-Other noted masters she has trained with include Grandmaster Chen Xiao Wang.
-She has also practised another internal martial art, Bagwa, for a number of years, as well as Qigong.
+I have been fortunate to train with many top masters from all over the world, most notably my current teacher Master Wang Haijun.
+To further my own practice, I have regularly travelled to China to train with other masters including the current Chen-style lineage holder Grandmaster Chen Zhenglei and 12th-generation successor of Chen-style Tai Chi Master Fu Nengbin.
+Other noted masters I have trained with include Grandmaster Chen Xiao Wang.
+I have also practised another internal martial art, Bagwa, for a number of years, as well as Qigong.

-She has performed at a variety of Tai Chi and Martial Arts demonstrations and events, including in Budapest, Hong Kong Day at the races at Royal Ascot, and throughout London for various organisations.
-She has also successfully competed at an international level, gaining a silver medal and bronze medal in the open hand and sword events at the International Taijiquan Exchange Competition in Jiaozuo, China in 2007.
+I have performed at Tai Chi and Martial Arts demonstrations and events around the world, including in Budapest, and at Hong Kong Day at the races at Royal Ascot. i have also successfully competed at an international level, gaining a silver medal and bronze medal in the open hand and sword events at the International Taijiquan Exchange Competition in Jiaozuo, China in 2007.

-Stephanie began training as a therapist to complement her work teaching Tai Chi.
-She began studying as a Craniosacral therapist in 2003, gained her ITEC qualification as a massage therapist in 2004, and her Craniosacral therapy qualification with the College of Cranio-Sacral Therapy in 2005.
+I began training as a therapist to complement my work teaching Tai Chi.
+I started my Craniosacral therapy studies in 2003, gained my ITEC qualification as a massage therapist in 2004, and qualified in Craniosacral therapy with the College of Cranio-Sacral Therapy in 2005.